Mole Removal in Singapore

 Sun (UV) exposure plays an important role in the development of moles.
 However, moles triggered by UV rays tend to appear later in life.

-This is why sun protection with sunscreen is important.
+This is why sun protection with sunscreen is important in Singapore.

 I don’t like my moles.
 Can I have them removed?